 No. This is a completely electronic process.
 The LiveScan vendor will capture your fingerprints, photo and signature and submit them to the appropriate agency electronically.
 There is nothing more for you to do.

 The state of Florida will evaluate your background for disqualifying offenses (see related article HERE on criminal history) and, if they find nothing that precludes you from testing, will issue a testing clearance to Prometric (the testing agency) electronically.
 Once this clearance is received by Prometric, they will assign you a testing date.
-This process usually takes 7-10 business days from submission of fingerprints; however processing times can be considerably longer during peak application times (i.e., mid-April through June).
-You will receive an email from Prometric with an attachment that provides your testing date, testing site information and directions to the testing site.
+This process usually takes 7-10 business days from submission of fingerprints; however processing times can be considerably longer during peak application times (i.e., mid-April through June) or if you have a criminal background that must be evaluated further.
+Once you are cleared for testing, you will receive an email from Prometric with an attachment that provides your testing date, testing site information and directions to the testing site.
 Print this attachment and bring it to the testing center with you on testing day.